Distance Matrix API

 }

-Avoiding road types
+Avoiding road types and areas

 When building a route, you can exclude certain types of roads, such as toll roads or dirt roads, using the filters